 When patients with a community acquired infection becomes septic they usually arrive at the Emergency Department, which is therefore on the front lines.
 Because patients are often quite sick, rapid diagnosis and initiation of appropriate therapy can be lifesaving.

-• Score for Predicting Death in Patient with Suspected Sepsis in EDScore for Predicting Death in Patient with Suspected Sepsis in ED
+- Score for Predicting Death in Patient with Suspected Sepsis in ED

 For people living in rural communities, access to emergency services may be limited because of declining reimbursements.
 Either services may be suboptimal, or they need to travel a considerable distance for care.
 Telehealth supported by medical algorithms can be valuable for addressing the needs of this group.